Timelike Hilbert and Funk geometries

-There is a notable case of a timelike spherical metric.
-Consider the case where the two convex hypersurfaces $K_1$ and $K_2$ are antipodal in $S^n$, that is, $K_2 = - K_1$ where the minus sign refers to the antipodal map $x \mapsto -x$ of $S^n$ modeled in ${\mathbb R}^{n+1}$.
+We consider a notable case of a timelike spherical Hilbert metric, namely, the case where the underlying two convex hypersurfaces $K_1$ and $K_2$ are antipodal in $S^n$, that is, they satisfy $K_2 = - K_1$ where the minus sign refers to the antipodal map $x \mapsto -x$ of $S^n$ modeled in ${\mathbb R}^{n+1}$.
 Note that the antipodality condition guarantees that $K_1$ and $K_2$ are in good position (Definition \ref{rel-pos}) on $S^n$.

-In particular, when $K_1$ is a small circle of radius $\pi/4$ in $S^{n} \subset {\mathbb R}^{n+1}$, then the resulting timelike Hilbert metric is isometric to the de Sitter metric restricted to the timelike vectors.
-Below, we will explicitly identify the de Sitter metric with the spherical timelike Hilbert metric.